DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/tooltip.md

 ## Basic Setup

-Import the plugins listed above to create a Chart with tooltip.
+Import the plugins listed above to create a Chart with the tooltip support.

 ### Tooltip in Uncontrolled Mode

-In uncontrolled mode, add the `Tooltip` plugin to the chart to enable tooltip showing for hovered points.
+In uncontrolled mode, add the `Tooltip` plugin to the chart to show a tooltip for hovered points.

 .embedded-demo({ "path": "tooltip/uncontrolled", "showThemeSelector": true })

 ### Tooltip in Controlled Mode

-In controlled mode, specify in the `Tooltip` plugin's `targetItem` property and handle the `onTargetItemChange` event to control tooltip showing externally.
+In controlled mode, specify in the `Tooltip` plugin's `targetItem` property and handle the `onTargetItemChange` event to control the tooltip visibility externally.

 .embedded-demo({ "path": "tooltip/controlled", "showThemeSelector": true })